-> - Lifejackets, tubes, tables, chairs, shaded areas and charcoal grills are provided on a first-come, first-served basis and may be used by guests who are present in the waterpark.
+- Lifejackets, tubes, tables, chairs, shaded areas and charcoal grills are provided on a first-come, first-served basis and may be used by guests who are present in the waterpark.
 They may not be held for anticipated guests.
-A valid state identification card is required to check out a lifejacket.
+A valid state ID is required to check out a lifejacket.
 Tubes must remain in the pool area and may not be taken to picnic areas.

-- Outside tubes, chairs, umbrellas, tents, and/or grills are prohibited.
+- Outside tubes, chairs, umbrellas, tents and/or grills are prohibited.

 - Guests may bring their own personal flotation devices, however, they must be U.S. Coast Guard approved with the stamped seal.